 - Develop new programs that are responsive to changes in our demographics, our communities and our world.

-- Expand our program delivery to populations or parts of the state that have been underrepresented in the past.
+- Expand our program delivery to populations or parts of the state and region that have been underrepresented in the past.